Single-Family Rental Investment Trends Report Q3 2023

 3. Population Growth: overall growth of a metro over the short and medium term.

-4. Renter Demographics: spending power and age profile of existing renters (higher household incomes and younger householders assumed as conducive for higher levels of multifamily demand).
+4. Renter Demographics: spending power and age profile of existing renters (higher household incomes and younger renters assumed as conducive for higher levels of multifamily demand).

-6. Supply/Demand Equilibrium: compares aggregate population increases to the volume of new multifamily permitting activity as a proxy for market tightness and ability to absorb new, large-scale multifamily supply.
+6. Supply and Demand Equilibrium: compares aggregate population increases to the volume of new multifamily permitting activity as a proxy for market tightness and ability to absorb new, large-scale multifamily supply.

-Categories 7 and 8 were added this year to reflect today’s unique circumstances.
 The Opportunity Matrix includes factors a multifamily investor might consider in their market selection process.
 All eight categories have received equal weighting.
-In categories with more than one variable, each variable was weighted equally.
+In categories with more than one variable, each variable received equal weighting.

 Top Ranked Markets